 Investments in Bank Bills and Bank Bonds are recorded at cost plus or minus any amount taken into account for discounts or premiums arising at acquisition.
 Discounts or premiums are amortised over the period of investment through the Statements of Comprehensive Income so that the investments attain their redemption values by maturity date.
-Any profits or losses arising from the sale of placements with other financial institutions prior to maturity are taken to the Statements of Comprehensive Income in the period in which they are realised.
+Any profits or losses arising from the sale of placements with other financial institutions prior to maturity are taken to the Statements of Profit or Loss and Other Comprehensive Income in the period in which they are realised.